-Guidance: Dead insects shall be stored in dedicated areas and collected periodically by an authorized company.
+Guidance: Dead insects shall be stored in dedicated areas and collected periodically by an authorised company.
 It is recommended that dead insects are incinerated, when possible, to avoid the risk of potentially spreading disease to other pens.
-Food scraps should not be reused with another pen or batch of insects as there is a risk of disease transfer.
-Frass separated from live insects and feed residue can be collected and processed or packaged for other applications (such as fertilizer or feed for other animals) in a separate area from the rearing or cleaning room.
-Management of non-hazardous wastes shall at least comply with national laws relevant to the location of the certified operation, as stated in Principle 1 of this Standard.
+Food scraps should not be reused with another pen or batch of insects as there is a risk of disease transmission.
+Frass separated from live insects and feed residues can be collected and processed or packaged for other applications (such as fertiliser or feed for other animals) in a separate area from the rearing or cleaning room.
+Management of non-hazardous waste shall at least comply with national laws relevant to the location of the certified operation, as stated in Principle 1 of this Standard.

-CORE - Wastes shall not be incinerated or burned, except when required for sanitary purposes or in line with 6.2.2, or in cases when it is burned for energy or heating or used for biogas/oil production.
+6.2.3 Levels I CORE: Waste shall not be incinerated or burned, except when required for phytosanitary purposes or in line with 6.2.2, or in cases when it is burned for energy or heating or used for biogas/oil production.

 Guidance: Burning for the generation of biofuels, for energy production must comply with local and/or national regulations.
+In countries where there are no local laws and/or regulations, organisations should apply the World Bank and IFC guidelines.

-6.3 Control of atmospheric pollution
+Control of atmospheric pollution

-CORE - Certified organisations shall implement systems and procedures to ensure that air emissions from stationary sources (emissions from pipes or chimneys and associated for example to boilers, ovens, incinerators, and electricity generators), do not exceed regulatory limits.
+6.3.1 Levels I CORE: Certified organisations shall implement systems and procedures to ensure that air emissions from stationary sources (emissions from pipes or chimneys and associated for example to boilers, ovens, incinerators, and electricity generators), do not exceed regulatory limits.
+In countries where there are no local laws and/or regulations, organisations should consider applying World Bank and IFC guidelines.

 Guidance: Certified organisations shall monitor air emissions.
-Monitoring is not applicable to smallholders.

-6.3.2 Levels I and III Insect exuviate are allergens and must be removed from the facility environment to prevent or reduce allergic reactions to personnel or to the population living near the production facility.
-Filters (or alternative solutions do reduce impact of air circulation) must have a routine inspection and maintenance programme.
+6.3.2 Levels I and III Insect exuviates are allergens and must be removed from the facility environment to prevent or reduce allergic reactions to personnel or to the population living near the production facility.
+Filters (or alternative solutions to reduce the impact of air circulation) must have a routine inspection and maintenance programme.

-PRINCIPLE 7: Water Management
+PRINCIPLE 7: Water management

 Water is a scarce resource in many parts of the world.
-It is also a resource constantly under threat of contamination and misuse.
+It is also a resource under constant threat of contamination and misuse.
 This principle aims to ensure responsible use of water.
-ProTerra Insecta requirements associated with water management involve conservation of natural water resources (conserving quantity and quality) and implementing best practices for water management aiming at avoiding contamination of surface and groundwater.
+ProTerra Insecta requirements associated with water management involve the conservation of natural water resources (conserving quantity and quality) and implementing best practices for water management aiming at avoiding contamination of surface and groundwater.

-7.1 Conservation of natural water resources
+Conservation of natural water resources

-7.1.1 Levels I and III CORE - Certified organisations shall conserve quantity and quality of existing natural water resources, such as lakes, rivers, artificial lakes, dams, water tables and aquifers around their facilities.
+7.1.1 Levels I CORE: Certified organisations shall conserve the quantity and quality of existing natural water resources, such as lakes, rivers, artificial lakes, dams, water tables and aquifers around their facilities, including creating or aggravating water scarcity situations.